-Table 2 presents area and power results for Digital Block and its internal modules.
-The first three columns present, respectively, the total cell area occupied by each module, the total number of cells and the number of sequential cells inside each module.
+Columns 2, 3 and 4 of Table 2 present, respectively, the total cell area occupied by each module, the total number of cells and the number of sequential cells inside each module.
 The difference in the number of cells between the Top Digital Block and the sum of all internal modules is due to the insertion of buffers, used for power optimizations in the Top Digital Block.
-The fourth to seventh columns show the typical and worst case of power consumption of each module in a 3.0 V with 25°C and in a 3.3V with 70°C scenarios.